In today’s post, you are going to get mission advice from actual returned missionaries.

 If you take yourself too seriously you’re going to have a hard time.
 Relax.
 Show that the gospel makes you happy.
 That sends a bigger message to any investigator than anything you’ll convey with words.

-My name is Kenny Green, and I served a mission in the Georgia Macon Mission back in 2002.
 Trust the Lord is the biggest advice I can give you.
 I also would say trust that the Holy Ghost leads those who are placed over you!
 When I went out on my mission my roommate in Denver (where I lived pre and after the mission) had a younger brother in the same mission.
 The first day I arrived I begged the AP’s (Assistants to the President) to see if they could get us assigned together.
 In that mission, the AP’s made all the decisions where missionaries were located.
 Oh, how I wish the Mission President made those calls.
 I got exactly what I wanted.

 However, I and this Elder’s personalities were like oil and water.
 It got so bad that we came to blows over a few things.
 Now my mission companion in the MTC was assigned to the Zone Leader across town, and he and I switched a few weeks into my mission.
 When I got with the Zone Leader, we worked so beautifully I could not believe it.